guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

         return {"order_id": order_id, "order_status": order_status.value}
 ```

-I'll focus first on `OrderService` excessive knowledge which makes him a [Blob](https://sourcemaking.com/antipatterns/the-blob) and later on I will explore proper reraising + proper exception logging.
+I'll focus first on `OrderService` excessive knowledge which makes him somewhat a [Blob](https://sourcemaking.com/antipatterns/the-blob) and later on I will explore proper reraising + proper exception logging.

-### Why is this service is a blob
+### Why is this service a blob

 This service knows too much.
-Some people may argue that this service only knows about what he should know (i.e. all steps related to receipt generation), but it know way more than that.
+Some people may argue that this service only knows about what it should know (i.e. all steps related to receipt generation), but it knows way more than that.

 It focuses on producing errors (e.g. database, printing, order status) instead of what it does (e.g. retrieve, check status, generate, send) and how to respond in case of failures.